 Here-Now (awareness-consciousness-presence-experiencing) is the common factor in every different experience.
 We never actually experience anything outside of Here-Now (or outside of consciousness).
 Are all my friends “out there” in some actual material world as I have been taught to believe, or are they “in here” in my subjective consciousness?
 Is consciousness all there is?
 Is it the fundamental ground of being?
 Or is this a universe made of dead matter, with consciousness arising out of complex nervous systems and brains?
 This is a question that has perplexed many, and perhaps in the end, we have to admit that, "Something unknown is doing we don't know what."
 And even to suppose that some-thing is "doing" all this creates a dualistic split that is purely conceptual and not actual.
-When we're simply present with the suchness (the vibrant presence and immediacy) of what is, these kinds of perplexing metaphysical questions (such as which comes first, the chicken or the egg, mind or matter?) seem to melt away.
+When we're simply present with the suchness (the vibrant presence and immediacy) of this moment here and now, these kinds of perplexing metaphysical questions (such as which comes first, the chicken or the egg, mind or matter?) seem to melt away.
 The one who needs to know vanishes.
-There is simply the sound of traffic, the clouds in the sky, the taste of coffee, the touch of a loved one.
+There is simply the sound of traffic, the clouds in the sky, the taste of coffee, the touch of a loved one, the spacious openness of aware presence.
 Just this!
 Without words, what is consciousness?
 What is matter?
 Are they two different things?
 Does one come first?

 Whether we explore by going more and more deeply into our

 sensations with open attention, or by backing up to see what is beholding all of our experiences (what is aware of all of them, from the subatomic to the cosmic), or whether we explore the universe with physics, we come to subtler and subtler layers of reality.
-Maybe it's not about what comes first, but what is more subtle, closer to the core, more all-inclusive.
+Time and space are modes of perception, and so perhaps it's not about what comes first in time, but what is more subtle, closer to the core, or vaster, more all-inclusive.
 My sense is that in death, we are simply going Home (dissolving into) the timeless, spaceless, dimensionless no-thing-ness that we have never actually left – the deepest core of our being that is simultaneously the most expanded and all-inclusive vastness, this immediacy here-now that is most intimate, most subtle, subtler than anything perceivable or conceivable, this unbroken wholeness that is all there is.
-And this death is moment to moment.
+And this dying is moment to moment.
 No "thing" actually persists.
 Continuity is an illusion, as is separation.

-Just as the body is not really separate from the whole world, in the same way, our individual consciousness is not really separate from consciousness as a whole, or from the body and the so-called physical world.
+Just as the body is not really separate from the whole world, or the wave not really separate from the ocean and the other waves, in the same way, I strongly suspect that our individual consciousness is not really separate from consciousness as a whole, or from the body and the so-called physical world.
 The distinctions are conceptual, not actual.
 No two of us are seeing exactly the same world, and we can never know exactly what anyone else’s experience is like.
 And yet, our world is obviously not entirely private.
 We interpenetrate one another in relationships, conversations, the exchange of ideas, physical touch, memes, language and so on.
-Like fractals or holograms or the jewels in Indra’s Net, it seems that each unique world (or person) is a reflection of all the others in an amazing harmony where every part contains the whole.
+Like fractals or holograms or the jewels in Indra’s Net, it seems that each unique world (or mind) is a reflection of all the others in an amazing harmony where every part contains the whole.
 Whatever this is, it doesn't seem to actually be divided up into separate, independent parts that can be pulled apart.
 Maybe all these different words (consciousness, energy, matter, intelligence, the universe, me, you, birth, death) are just different ways of naming and seeing one infinite no-thing-ness, a dance without beginning or end.

 When we go into deep sleep or under anesthesia, and (I assume) at the moment of death, consciousness empties out.
 Experience disappears.
 Our world slips away.
 Nothing perceivable or conceivable remains.
 There is no more world, no self or other than self, no time and space, no drama or storyline.
 Even the first impersonal sense of being aware and present (what is often called the I AM) is gone.
 And the one who cares about all this is gone completely.
 No one is leftover to worry about not waking up again, or to feel lost in some dreadful empty void, or to wonder what remains.